• Skip to primary navigation

 • ×

 Vegan arancini does the impossible.
-It makes leftovers every bit as good as the original dish.
+It makes leftovers every bit as good (if not better) than the original dish.

 These Italian rice balls are made by forming cold risotto into balls, rolling them in panko bread crumbs, and then cooking them in the air fryer or oven.